dyne/Zenroom/docs/README.md

 1. Download the [Zenroom binary](https://zenroom.org/#downloads) that works for your system
-1. Download the smart contract [credential_keygen.zen](https://raw.githubusercontent.com/DECODEproject/zenRoom/master/test/zencode_coconut/credential_keygen.zen)
+1. Download the smart contract <a href="data:text/plain,Scenario coconut: credential keygen Given that I am known as 'Alice'
+When I create the credential keypair
+Then print my 'credential keypair'" download="credential_keygen.zen">credential_keygen.zen</a>
 1. (On Linux/Mac) Run: `zenroom -z credential_keygen.zen | tee keypair.json`

 If everything went well, in the file `keypair.json` you will see something like this: